takaobaltazar/sap-capm-bookshop/Day-4-Exercise-1-Setup-SQLite-Database.md

 # Day 4 Exercise 1
-This is a reference of Code for Day 4Exercise 1
+This is a reference of Code for Day 4 Exercise 1

 ## Preparation of SQLite
 ### Deploy to SQLite